-If you have the time to work with students as they develop their literacy skills, prepare to assign each student individual sections of the WHO's Climate and Health Global Overview and provide them with one or more close reading strategies to use as they work through the text.
+If you have the time to work with students as they develop their literacy skills, prepare to assign each student either the Summary Slides or the two page summary (Brochure) for a particular chapter(s) and provide them with one or more close reading strategies to use as they work through the text.
 Provide ample time for them to conduct this reading assignment and for you to review the text as a class - emphasizing vocabulary terms and key concepts.
 Students could also be placed in mixed-ability groups and tasked with reading the text, highlighting unfamiliar words and concepts before summarizing as a group.